Running your own business and being your own boss is a fantastic route to go down.

-Self Assessment is a system that HMRC uses to collect income tax.
-And if you’re running a small business, it can feel like a big task to work out how much you owe.
+Self Assessment is a system that HMRC uses to collect information needed to calculate how much income tax you should pay.
+And if you’re running a small business instead of getting a traditional salary, you need to work out how much you owe.

 1. Get your house in order

-Completing a Self Assessment tax return is much easier if you have good records.
+Completing a Self Assessment tax return is much easier if you’ve kept good records.

-You need to keep good records (such as bank statements or receipts) so you can fill in your tax return correctly.
+Keep good records (such as bank statements or receipts) to fill in your tax return correctly.

 2. Be clear on the expenses you can claim back

-The more legitimate expenses you can file, with accompanying evidence, the less tax you will pay because you can offset costs against profit.
+When submitting a tax return, the more legitimate allowable expenses you can claim, with accompanying evidence, the less tax you will pay because you can offset costs against profit.

 It’s worth getting advice from an accountant or a tax adviser on any big purchases such as cars and vans.